 An easy to whip up pasta classic.
 Can be made in 20 minutes and feel gourmet.
 Enjoy!

-Slice chicken breasts in half crosswise into 4 cutlets and lightly pound each piece between sheets of plastic wrap until an even thickness (about ½" thick or less).
+Step 1: Slice chicken breasts in half crosswise into 4 cutlets and lightly pound each piece between sheets of plastic wrap until an even thickness (about ½" thick or less).
+NOTE: If using tenders they are already in cutlet form and you can use as-is or pound slightly.
 Season lightly with salt.
 Place flour in a medium shallow bowl.
-Working one at a time, place cutlets in bowl and toss to coat in flour.
+Working one at a time, place cutlets in the bowl and toss to coat in flour.
 Knock off excess flour and transfer to a plate.

-Heat 2 Tbsp. oil in a large skillet over medium-high.
+Step 2: Heat 2 Tbsp. oil in a large skillet over medium-high.
 Working in batches if needed to avoid overcrowding the pan, cook cutlets, without moving them, until deeply browned underneath, about 2 minutes.
-Turn over and cook on the other side just until chicken is nearly cooked through, about 30 seconds.
-Transfer to a clean plate.
+Turn over and cook on the other side just until the chicken is nearly cooked through about 30 seconds.
+Transfer to a clean plate

-Add garlic and remaining 1 Tbsp. oil to the skillet and cook, stirring often and reducing heat if needed to keep garlic from scorching, until golden brown, about 2 minutes.
-Add wine and capers and cook, swirling pan and scraping up any browned bits stuck to the bottom of skillet, until liquid is almost completely evaporated, about 3 minutes.
+Step 3: Add garlic and the remaining 1 Tbsp. oil to the skillet and cook, stirring often and reducing heat if needed to keep the garlic from scorching, until golden brown, about 2 minutes.
+Add wine and capers and cook, swirling pan and scraping up any browned bits stuck to the bottom of the skillet, until liquid is almost completely evaporated about 3 minutes.
 Add ½ cup water, followed by the butter.
-Swirl pan vigorously while butter melts to help it form an emulsion with water, about 1 minute.
+Swirl the pan vigorously while the butter melts to help it form an emulsion with water, about 1 minute.